 Wildlife ought to be everywhere, not just in a few protected areas.
-That’s why we work together to re-build our life support system: a Nature Recovery Network.
+That’s why The Wildlife Trusts work together to re-build our life support system: a Nature Recovery Network.

-This is a joined-up network of habitats that provide enough space for wildlife to recover and for people to thrive.
-It maps out at a local and national level the places where wildlife lives now and the places where wildlife ought to be.
-At the same time this will help to target investment and identify where regulations need to be better enforced.
-A NRN will also help meet targets for environmental improvement and nature’s recovery, and boost integration between national and local land-based regulation, spending, investment and action in turn ensuring better value for public money.
+In addition to the environmental and public health benefits a NRN will bring, it will also help decision-makers to target investment and to identify where regulations need to be better enforced.
+What's more, a NRN will also help meet targets for environmental improvement and nature’s recovery and will boost integration between national and local land-based regulation, spending, investment and action - ensuring better value for public money.

 Who can make a NRN happen?